seraogianluca/RoomBooking/docs/Implementation.md

 ````

-in HibernateDriver.java the setClassroomBooking() function inserts the booking the the ClassroomBooking table of MySQL.
+in HibernateDriver.java the setClassroomBooking() function inserts the booking the ClassroomBooking table of MySQL.
 ````java
     public void setClassroomBooking(long teacherId, long roomId, String schedule) {
         try {